TLTechbender/practice-for-week-08-html-web-server-restful-endpoints/README.md

 - Access the home page
   - `GET /`
   - `GET /home`
-- Submit a contact form
+- Submit a contact form : POST /contacts/submit
-- Access the posts page
+- Access the posts page: GET /posts
-- Access the edit page for a post
+- Access the edit page for a post: GET /posts/:post-id/edit
-- Access the create page for a post
+- Access the create page for a post: GET /posts/create
-- Create a new user
+- Create a new user: POST /user
-- Log In
+- Log In: GET /user/:userid/login
-- Log Out
+- Log Out: GET /user/:userid/logoout
-- Access the comments for a post page
+- Access the comments for a post page: GET /posts/:postid/comments/:commentid
-- Access the create page for a post's comment
+- Access the create page for a post's comment: GET /posts/:postid/comments/:commentid/new-comment
-- Access the edit page for a comment
+- Access the edit page for a comment: GET /posts/:postid/comments/:commentid/editcomment
-- Submit a like for a post
+- Submit a like for a post: POST /post/:postid/like-post
-- Delete a like for a post
+- Delete a like for a post: POST /post/:postid/delete-post
-- Access all the posts of a user
+- Access all the posts of a user: GET /posts
-- Submit a search on posts
+- Submit a search on posts: POST /posts

 [starter]: https://github.com/appacademy/practice-for-week-08-html-web-server-restful-endpoints